Ronaldinho: Youth teams

 In 1997, Ronaldinho was part of the first Brazilian team to win the FIFA U-17 World Championship, which was held in Egypt, in which his first goal was a penalty against Austria in the first group match, which Brazil won 7–0.
 Ronaldinho finished with two goals and was awarded the Bronze Ball award as Brazil scored a total of 21 goals while only conceding 2.

 1999 was a busy year for Ronaldinho in terms of international play.
 First he appeared in the South American Youth Championship, where he scored three goals in nine appearances and helped the U20s to reach third place.
-Then he took part in that year's FIFA World Youth Championship in Nigeria, scoring his first goal in Brazil's last group match.
+Then he took part in the that year's FIFA World Youth Championship in Nigeria, scoring his first goal in Brazil's last group match.
 In the round of 16, he scored two first-half goals in a 4–0 win over Croatia, and finished with three goals as Brazil were eliminated by Uruguay in the quarter-finals.

 Early success

-On 26 June, three days before the start of the 1999 Copa América, he earned his first cap for Brazil in a 3–0 win over Latvia, and he scored one goal during Brazil's victorious Copa América campaign.
+On 26 June, three days before the start of the 1999 Copa América, Ronaldinho debuted the Brazilian senior team in a 3–0 friendly victory against Latvia, while scoring one goal during Brazil's victorious Copa América campaign as well.
 One week after the conclusion of the Copa América, he was called up for the 1999 FIFA Confederations Cup, in which he scored in every match except the final, including a hat-trick in an 8–2 semi-final rout of Saudi Arabia.
-In the final, Brazil lost 4–3 to Mexico.
+In the final, Brazil lost 4–3 against Mexico.
 Ronaldinho won the Golden Ball award for the best player in tournament as well as the Golden Boot award for the tournament top-scorer.

 In 2000, Ronaldinho participated in the Summer Olympics in Sydney, Australia, with the U23 national team.
 Earlier that year, Ronaldinho led Brazil to win the Pre-Olympic Tournament, scoring nine goals in seven matches.
-In the Olympics, however, Brazil were eliminated in the quarter-finals by Cameroon, who later won the gold medal.
+However, in the Olympics, Brazil were eliminated in the quarter-finals by Cameroon, who later won the gold medal.
 Ronaldinho appeared four times and scored only one goal, which came in the quarter-final defeat by Cameroon.